R v Morgentaler: Wilson

-Justice Bertha Wilson wrote her own concurring opinion taking a significantly different approach.
+Justice Bertha Wilson wrote her own concurring reasons taking a significantly different approach.
 She held that section 251 violates two rights: liberty and security of person.
 She emphasized how section 251 violated a woman's personal autonomy by preventing her from making decisions affecting her and her fetus' life.
 To Wilson, a woman's decision to abort her fetus is one that is so profound on so many levels it goes beyond being a medical decision and becomes a social and ethical one as well.
 By removing the women's ability to make the decision and giving it to a committee would be a clear violation of their liberty and security of person.
 Wilson scathingly noted the state is effectively taking control of a woman's capacity to reproduce.

 Wilson went on to agree with the other judges that section 251 (prohibiting the performance of an abortion except under certain circumstances) is procedurally unfair, adding that the violation of section 7 also has the effect of violating section 2(a) of the Charter (freedom of conscience) in that the requirements for a woman to be permitted to obtain an abortion legally (or for a doctor to legally perform one) were in many cases so onerous or effectively impossible that they were "resulting in a failure to comply with the principles of fundamental justice".
 The decision to abort is primarily a moral one, she noted, and therefore by preventing her from doing so, the decision violates a woman's right to conscientiously-held beliefs.
 With the abortion law, the government was supporting one conscientiously-held belief at the expense of another, and in effect, was treating women as a means to an end and depriving them of their "essential humanity".